freeCodeCamp/freeCodeCamp/docs/FAQ.md

 ### I am a student.
 Can I work on a feature for academic credits?

 Yes.
 Please note we are unable to commit to any timelines or paperwork that may be a requirement by your college or university.
-We receive many pull-requests and code contributions from volunteer developers, and we respect their time and efforts.
+We receive many pull requests and code contributions from volunteer developers, and we respect their time and efforts.
 Out of respect for all of our other contributors, we will not give any PR special priority just because it happens to be school-related.

-We request you to plan ahead and work on code contributions with this in mind.
+We request you plan ahead and work on code contributions with this in mind.

 ### What do these different labels that are tagged on issues mean?